 e-Strategy Trends’ continually-updated collection of social media marketing research, statistics and trends for marketing, public relations, advertising and strategic communications professionals.

-This infographic by Social Reacher illustrates the power of engaging your employees in social media advocacy.
+This infographic by IZEA illustrates the capabilities of LinkedIn’s social advertising.

 Amazon’s US advertising revenue was expected to reach $1.65 billion in 2017 before almost doubling to $3.2 billion by 2019, at which point its ad revenues are expected to be as large as Snapchat and Twitter, combined.
 New survey results demonstrate that B2C marketers are taking note of Amazon’s potential in the advertising business, and that a sizable share are already advertising with the eCommerce giant.

 Companies around the world are facing an ‘authenticity gap’ as they fail to meet customer expectations in key areas that drive authenticity, such as value and customer care.
 Trouble is, companies are considered the least credible when they’re talking about those particular areas.